103-11 Moving Averages: How to Use & Calculate Moving Averages

 200-day moving average

-The 200-day moving average is similar to the 50-day MA but uses a longer time period.
+The 200-day moving average is similar to the 50-day MA but uses a longer period.
 As such, investors often use it to help identify long-term trends.
 If prices are above the 200-day MA, that is generally considered an indication that a long-term uptrend is in place.
-If prices are below the 200-day MA, on the other hand, that may be seen as a sign that a long-term downtrend could be underway.
+On the other hand, if prices are below the 200-day MA, that may be seen as a sign that a long-term downtrend could be underway.

 How to use moving averages for forecasting